shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step3.md

-Now that you're familiar with using matchers, let's look at a few other log examples using matchers.
+Now that you're familiar with using matchers, let's look at some other log examples using matchers.

 Log 2a - `John Doe connected to the instance i-02312aavseq123`